Torann/mediasort/README.md

 ## Official Documentation

-Documentation for the framework can be found on [Lyften.com](http://lyften.com/projects/mediasort/).
+Documentation for the package can be found on [Lyften.com](http://lyften.com/projects/mediasort/).

 ## Laravel 4